leap71/leap71.github.io/coding-for-engineers/21-properties.md

 }
 ```

-Now you call `Count()` exactly once, store the result in a variable, and compare against it.
+Now you call `Count()` exactly once, store the result in a variable, and compare against it, saving the compute time for counting objects.

 But for the array, since it's a property, which indicates it's a trivial accessor function, it's completely fine to do this: